-The country is a parliamentary republic in transition, headed by a collegial presidential council in which all three of Libya’s historic regions (Tripolitania, Fezzan and Cyrenaica) are represented.
-Its chairman, former diplomat Mohamed Al-Menfi, was elected in early 2021.
+Following over a decade of civil strife and political-administrative division, the country is a parliamentary republic in transition, headed by a collegial presidential council in which all three of Libya’s historic regions (Tripolitania, Fezzan and Cyrenaica) are represented, headed by Prime Minister Mohammed Dbeibah.
 Despite the ongoing transition process, tribes and militias outside the greater Tripoli area play an important role.
 In January 2020 and again in June 2021, at the invitation of the German government in Berlin, key actors agreed to establish political and economic unity in Libya and a national reconciliation process, but this process reached its limits in the summer of 2022 when protests, some violent, erupted against the political process and deteriorating living conditions in the country.
+As of 2024, stakeholders are still exploring avenues for a lasting political solution, supervised by the UN.

 - Libyan-German Chamber of Industry and Commerce (DE, EN and AR)